steadyshan/js-frameworks/Angular_lte_4/v-museum/README.md

 ## Notes
 1 This is a 'no backend' app.
 User info will be stored in the browser cache (localstorage)

+#Log and Targets
+May 30 2021
+1 Code and looks cleanup. remove stray messages on UI. styling 2 Code error - use local storage to store menus DONE 3.Use parameters from routing (see Mosh lectures)
+3 Automatic read of images from folder - no hard code (later, since there will be write up)

+* Mock service for menus and for users
+* Role Based Menus
+* Proper authentication - once logged out only landing page to show
 ## Development server

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.10.